adrian-v-m/k8s_training/prima_mente_assignment/Prima_Mente_MLOps_Platform.md

 - **Solid arrows (→)**: Sequential pipeline steps - main execution flow from data preparation to cleanup
 - **Dashed arrows (⇢)**: Parallel outputs - concurrent logging and backup operations during training

+## Future potential improvements

+### 1. Pipeline Parallelism
+- **Function**: Splits a large model into sequential stages so each GPU processes different layers simultaneously, rather than replicating the entire model on every GPU.
+- **Integration**:
+  1. Add `--pipeline-parallel K` to the PyTorch training entry point.
+  2. Existing `PyTorchJob` pods form stages.
+  3. Torch Elastic handles dropped or added stage pods.
+- **Value**:
+  - Enables significantly larger models within the same 8 GPUs/node configuration.
+  - Raises overall GPU usage by ~10 % compared to pure data parallel.
+  - No changes to storage or orchestration required.

+### 2. KServe for Inference
+- **Function**: Deploys trained models as Kubernetes “InferenceService” objects that automatically scale GPUs to zero when idle and roll out new versions via traffic-splitting.
+- **Integration**:
+  1. After the final checkpoint lands in Cloud Storage, add a KServe manifest pointing to that URI.
+  2. Knative autoscaling spins GPU pods up or down based on request volume.
+- **Value**:
+  - Eliminates manual inference serving.
+  - Reuses the same container images from training.
+  - Ensures zero-cost idle time.
+  - Enables safe canary releases for new model versions.

+### 3. Feature Store (Feast)
+- **Function**: Version-tags every derived feature once (e.g., token counts, positional bins) in Parquet for offline and a key-value store for online; serves identical data to training and serving.
+- **Integration**:
+  1. Add a nightly `feast pushing` job that writes a snapshot to CephFS.
+  2. Each trial or full-cluster run reads features from the cached snapshot on NVMe instead of recomputing.
+- **Value**:
+  - Reduces preprocessing significantly per trial since onlt copying NVMe files is needed.
+  - Prevents drift between training and serving features.
+  - Cuts redundant compute across hundreds of experiments.